 - Describe how you will pass on AIFEP’s Spirit of Generosity to others.

-PART III: Application Requirements and Checklist.
-Incomplete applications will not be reviewed.
+Application Requirements and Checklist.
+Incomplete applications will not be considered.

 - Complete Application Cover sheet: name, address, phone, email, etc.